mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 ## Chapter Introduction  outline

 - Recap of context and specifics of designing for informal learning
-- Vignette shifts between scopes
+- Vignette showing shifts between scopes
 - Identifying units / scopes of activity
 - Learning design in stages
 - Analysis of Tensions in design and how this guided Evolution